PrismarineJS/minecraft-data/README.md

 | Legacy | mappings between legacy (1.12) and post-flattening (1.13+) blocks and items ids
 | Skin data | (bedrock edition) Skin geometry and texture data for steve skin
 | Features | This can be used to check is a specific feature is available in the current Minecraft version.
 This is usually only required for handling version-specific functionality.
-| Sounds | For versions that use a sound id over the network (1.9+) this provides mappings between sound id and sound name.
+| Sounds | For versions that use a sound id over the network (1.9+) this provides mappings between network sound id and sound name.

 See more information about this data in the [documentation](http://prismarinejs.github.io/minecraft-data/)